Davsan88/guidesAndNotes/aws_practitioner.md

 Amazon RDS Multi-AZ deployments provide enhanced availability and durability for database instances, automatically replicating data to a standby instance in a different Availability Zone.

 ### High Durability
+High durability ensures that data is stored reliably and remains intact over long periods.
+AWS services like Amazon S3 and CloudEndure Disaster Recovery offer high durability by replicating data across multiple devices and locations, safeguarding against data loss and corruption.

 #### CloudEndure Disaster Recovery
 CloudEndure Disaster Recovery enables fast and reliable recovery of physical, virtual, and cloud-based servers into AWS, ensuring data durability and minimizing downtime.